-When her brother Ross tells her that one of his girlfriends has an incredibly messy apartment, Monica tries to go and clean the messy apartment because she is unable to sleep knowing about it.
+When her brother Ross tells her that one of his girlfriends has an incredibly messy apartment, Monica tries to clean the messy apartment because she cannot sleep knowing about it.

 In another episode it is learned that she has supplies for cleaning cars, when she doesn’t even have a car, because there was a dirty car parked out front of the building.
 She went ahead and washed it, along with six others.